awsdocs/amazon-sqs-developer-guide/doc_source/sqs-send-message-with-attributes.md

 # Tutorial: Sending a Message with Attributes to an Amazon SQS Queue<a name="sqs-send-message-with-attributes"></a>

 You can include structured metadata \(such as timestamps, geospatial data, signatures, and identifiers\) with messages using *message attributes*\.
-The following examples show how to send a message with attributes to an existing queue\.
+In this tutorial you'll learn how to send a message with attributes to an existing queue\.
 For more information, see [Amazon SQS Message Attributes](sqs-message-attributes.md)\.

 For a more detailed explanation of sending messages to standard and FIFO queues, see [Tutorial: Sending a Message to an Amazon SQS Queue](sqs-send-message.md)\.